colabottles/toddl/posts/an-event-apart-boston-2018.md

 All-in-all, it was a fantastic three days of design and code.
 Phenomenal speakers, a great crowd, a great venue.
 It surpassed my expectations.
 It was in a new venue, new location, so I wasn’t so sure, but now that it has come and gone, it was well worth it.

 I got up the courage to talk and mingle with most of the speakers.
 Got to meet Jeremy Keith, after all these years.
 I went in 2008, I believe Jeremy came back in 2010, I wasn’t able to and did not attend until last year.
 So it was a thrill for me, fanboy moment.
-First site I linked to was Jeremy’s and I have 4 of his books.
-(HTML5 For Web Designers, Bulletproof Ajax, DOM Scripting, and Going Offline).
+First site I linked to was Jeremy’s and I have 4 of his books. (_HTML5 For Web Designers_, _Bulletproof Ajax_, _DOM Scripting_, and _Going Offline_).

 I tend to ramble, so I think I did a little bit when talking, but the amount of great information, from great speakers, that are very friendly.

 I highly recommend anyone thinking of going, go.
 Get your company to let you go, get them to send you there, make your pitch and sell them on it to advance your knowledge.
 You will be sure to leave there feeling like you have gained a lifetime of knowledge.

-I got to see Jeffrey Zeldman and Eric Meyer again and fanboy out like I always do, talk with them, they were so very gracious and put up with my fawning over the event like I always do and just have fun for three days.
+I got to see Jeffrey and Eric again and fanboy out like I always do, talk with them, they were so very gracious and put up with my fawning over the event like I always do and just have fun for three days.

 Thank you to all the speakers.
 I apologize for my over-enthusiastic fanboy-ing, fawning and swooning like I do each year beacause this is the best conference by far for front-end fossils like myself.
 Tremendous jobs from all!
 Thank you to those behind the scenes, that set it up and make it happen.